Specialty Coffee in San Diego

 San Diego Coffee Culture

-In a place with constant sunshine that is one of the top tourist destinations in the US, you would be forgiven if your mind doesn’t first think of it as a paradise for hot coffee, but I assure you it is.
-With plenty of specialty coffee shops in parts of town as varied as can be, San Diego can serve you up a delicious cup just about anywhere you plan to visit.
+In a place like San Diego with constant sunshine that is one of the top tourist destinations in the US, you would be forgiven if your mind doesn’t first think of it as a paradise for hot specialty coffee, but I assure you it is.
+With plenty of coffee shops in San Diego across neighborhoods that are as varied as can be, this city can serve you up a delicious cup of coffee just about anywhere you plan to visit.
 While the locals all have their favorites and neighborhoods like North Park and University Heights are certainly more dense with options, the stops on our tour are a bit more spread out to give you a diverse taste of SD’s coffee scene and culture.
 To learn more about the city and what to do after you’ve had your coffee in San Diego, visit the blog for a look behind the scenes.

 Best Pour Over Coffee Shops in San Diego